bryanliao24/Loop_Subdivision_for_3D_modeling/README.md

 </p>

-A project centered on 3D modeling using the halfedge data structure was developed.
+- A project centered on 3D modeling using the halfedge data structure was developed.
-A cyclic subdivision algorithm is implemented using MeshLab to enhance the surface smoothness and realism of 3D planes through an iterative process.
+- A cyclic subdivision algorithm is implemented refered to MeshLab to enhance the surface smoothness and realism of 3D planes through an iterative process.
-As the number of iterations increases, the triangles are further subdivided, resulting in a progressively smoother and more realistic 3D representation.
+- As the number of iterations increases, the triangles are further subdivided, resulting in a progressively smoother and more realistic 3D representation.